 Their site went live at 9am when he placed the first order.
-Then, more orders started to come in as they’d done a lot of promotional work to tell interested customers the site was coming.
+Then, more orders started to come in from the promotional work they’d done to tell interested customers the site was coming.

-But 15 minutes later, they had so much site traffic, the servers crashed.
-They had to go to a nearby electronics store to buy more computers to increase their server capacity.
+But 15 minutes later, they had so much site traffic that the server crashed.
+They had to rush to a nearby electronics store to buy more computers to increase their server capacity.

 Their office was also in an old bank, with all their inventory stored in the vault.
 He talks about how challenging it was to manage orders on that first day.
 For example, they hadn’t set up an automatic order confirmation email.
-Someone had to manually send out confirmation emails to every customer.
-On every single order.
+Someone had to manually send out confirmation emails on every single order.

 He talks about how stressful and frantic these initial few months were as they sorted out all these unforeseen issues and challenges.